SFBdragon/talc/README.md

 ![Random Actions Benchmark Results](/benchmark_graphs/random_actions.png)

-Talloc outperforms the alternatives.
+Talc outperforms the alternatives.

 #### Heap Exhaustion Benchmark Results

 ![Heap Exhaustion Benchmark Results](/benchmark_graphs/heap_exhaustion.png)

-Talloc falls slightly behind if the time penalization is set right.
+Talc falls slightly behind if the time penalization is set right.

 Note that:
 - no attempt is made to account for interrupts in these timings, however, the results are fairly consistent on my computer.